WajahatAliBasharat073/Pytorch-Playground/README.md

-# Rice Type Classification Project

-A machine learning project for classifying different types of rice using PyTorch and deep learning techniques.
-This project analyzes rice grain characteristics to predict rice varieties based on morphological features.
+# PyTorch Projects Repository

+A collection of machine learning projects implemented using PyTorch, covering various domains and applications in deep learning and data science.

-## 📋 Project Overview
+## 📋 Repository Overview

+This repository contains multiple PyTorch-based projects, each focusing on different machine learning tasks and datasets.
+Each project is self-contained with its own implementation, documentation, and results.

+## 🚀 Projects

+### Project 1: Rice Type Classification
+**Location**: `Project1/`

-This project implements a neural network classifier to identify different types of rice based on various morphological characteristics extracted from rice grain images.
-The dataset contains measurements of rice grains including area, axis lengths, eccentricity, and other geometric properties.
+A binary classification project for identifying different types of rice based on morphological characteristics extracted from rice grain images.

+#### Key Features:
+- **Dataset**: Rice grain morphological measurements (18,185 samples)
+- **Task**: Binary classification (2 rice types)
+- **Model**: Neural network with PyTorch
+- **Features**: Area, axis lengths, eccentricity, convex area, perimeter, roundness, etc.

-### Dataset Features
+#### Dataset Features:

-The dataset includes the following features for each rice grain:
 - **Area**: Total area of the rice grain
 - **MajorAxisLength**: Length of the major axis
 - **MinorAxisLength**: Length of the minor axis